jpshrader/irish-railways-front-end/README.md

 Run `yarn test` to execute the unit tests via [Jest](https://jestjs.io/en/).

+## Deploying to Production

+Modify the `IS_DEV` to `false` in [apiConstants.ts](https://github.com/jpshrader/irish-railways-front-end/blob/main/src/app/services/common/apiConstants.ts) and build the project with the following:

+`yarn build --deploy-url ./railways/ --prod`

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).